web-shopping-v/dark-web-shopping-what-you-need-to-know/README.md

 Darknet markets allow for anonymous transactions.
 You can shop safely by following these practices, using escrow, and being cautious.
 Always verify URLs.
 Plase contribute and add stars to this repo.

+Update: Just to let you know, the link is active again.